Edo-Tokyo Museum in Photos

 As a big fan of Tokyo, I love the Edo-Tokyo Museum.
 The displays cover many hundreds of years of the city’s history.
 It starts with Ieyasu Tokugawa entering a small fishing village.
 And it ends with a city that became an economic powerhouse in the late twentieth century.
 If you are a history lover, this place is a must-see.

-While you walk to the building from the station, you’ll notice the unique architecture.
+You`ll notice the unique architecture while walking to the museum from the station.
 The inspiration for the design came from Japan’s old elevated grain storehouses.
 But, it has a very futuristic feel to it.
-Some people say it looks like a giant Gundam robot or something out of Star Wars.
+Some say it looks like a giant Gundam robot or something out of Star Wars.

 Once you get your ticket, head to the Edo-Tokyo Museum’s sixth floor.
 That is where the entrance is, and it is fabulous.
 A replica of the first Nihonbashi Bridge will be in front of you.
 Walking over that will take you into the main area.